chinamike65/hugo-tuolesi/content/book1/book1en.md

 "The Seven Branches of Offering", "Mandala Offering Text", "Psalmist's Prayer and Vows", "Gelugpa Teaching Prosperity Vows", these have already been discussed, and they all have to be memorized.

-In addition to reciting the above, the overtime class will also recite the following.
+In addition to reciting the above, the preparatory class will also recite the following.

 First, recite the Heart Sutra 10,000 times.